SciNim/bio/README.md

     $ nimble install https://gitlab.com/xbello/bio

+Click here if you need to install [Nim](https://nim-lang.org/).

 How to get/read the docs
 ========================

-Built docs are at https://xbello.gitlab.io/bio/
+Already built docs are at https://xbello.gitlab.io/bio/

 You can also build your own docs.
 With the nimble tool, type at the root of the repo: